plating, anodizing, & finishing Q&As since 1989

-Could anyone please tell me what the acceptable number of hours is that a sample of fasteners should withstand a salt spray test (as specified in ISO 9227 [affil. link to spec at Techstreet]) before the first signs of white rust and red rust appears for samples which are zinc plated, heat treated and chromated black.
+Could anyone please tell me what the acceptable number of hours is that a sample of fasteners should withstand a salt spray test (as specified in ISO 9227 [affil link]) before the first signs of white rust and red rust appears for samples which are zinc plated, heat treated and chromated black.
 With coating thicknesses of 5, 8 and 12 microns.
 Or please refer me to other reading material which I could use to determine these values.

 - Johannesburg, Gauteng, South Africa

 A. Hi Francis.
 It isn't quite that simple because trivalent chromates and their topcoats are so proprietary these days.
 If you are restricted to zinc plating rather than zinc-iron alloy plating, and you are allowed no topcoats, and you are using a fairly generic chromate conversion coating, then letter 15849 from back in 2002 may still be true.
 But if you can switch to zinc-iron, and use the best available chromates and top coats, then the hours that Praveen speaks about above may be possible.